 There is an Art & Hobbies category, but most of the items fall into the “hobbies” category.
-The original art that most people list seem to be the types of paintings and drawings that people sell when they don’t want them any more.
-While there some listings by artists, they can be difficult to find in the crowd.
+The original art that most people list seems to be the types of paintings and drawings that people sell when they don’t want them anymore.
+While there are some listings by artists, they can be difficult to find in the crowd.
 These are the downsides.

 The upsides are the number of people searching Facebook Marketplace every day.
 If you’re in a larger city, you might have hundreds of people viewing your art every day.
 And, Facebook learns the kinds of things that people like – if your art fits the bill, it may show your work to the exact type of person who would want to buy it.

 You can sell as part of a group or open a store, or simply list your items for sale (you’ll probably get the best results as part of a group or with a store.)
 All you need is a Facebook account.
 Just click the Marketplace Button in the left column of your homepage, and start selling.
 There’s no need to set up a separate account.

 All of those options are online. . . now how about selling art offline?

 It may sound old-fashioned in this tech-heavy world, but it’s the best place for most artists to begin selling.
 Why?